 Tasmyn graduated from the University of Illinois in Champaign-Urbana with a degree in Industrial Design.
 When she is not running the Center, Tasmyn is either running marathons or along with her husband, chasing after their two young sons.

-Robert Powell, Education Coordinator
+Robert Powell, Education Director

-Robert Powell is the Education Coordinator for the Challenger Learning Center-St. Louis and is responsible for all education programs beyond the simulated space missions.
+Robert Powell is the Education Director for the Challenger Learning Center-St. Louis and is responsible for all education programs beyond the simulated space missions.
 Robert has 20 years of experience in informal science education.
 He has always considered himself a lifelong learner and loves sharing his passion for science and math with others.
 Robert graduated with a B.S. in mathematics at North Carolina Central University.